About Us

 BIOGRAPHY

-Beginning with geothermal exploration work in the mid- 70’s, Dennis has been working in geophysical positions from crew chief to management for almost 45 years.
+Beginning with geothermal exploration work in the mid- 70’s, Dennis has been working in geophysical positions from crew chief to management for 50 years.
 As a Partner in Electrodyne Surveys (Reno) in the late 70’s, Field Operations/Data Processing Manager for Phoenix Geophysics (Denver) in the early 80’s, VP Marketing for Phoenix Geophysics (Denver/Toronto) in the mid-80’s, and VP Administration/Field Ops at Phoenix Geoscience (Denver), he has participated in and directed operations for geophysical surveys all over the world.